canjs/canjs/docs/can-guides/introduction/technical.md

 React 15.3 is 44KB minified and gzipped, yet React is, on it’s own, simply a View layer.

-The Angular 2’s Hello World app, provided by the angular-cli, is ~100KB minified and gzipped
+The Angular 2’s Hello World app, provided by the angular-cli, is ~100KB minified and gzipped.

 ## Independent Repositories and Packages